Build and Execution Environment (BEE): an Encapsulated Environment Enabling HPC Applications Running Everywhere: Abstract

 \section{Abstract}

 Variations in High Performance Computing (HPC) system software configurations mean that applications are typically configured and built for specific HPC environments.
 Building applications can require a significant investment of time and effort for application users and requires application users to have additional technical knowledge.
-Container technologies like Docker bring great benefits to the application development, build and deployment processes.
-While much cloud computing infrastructure is already designed to support Docker, little work has been done to support production Docker deployment on HPC systems.
-In this work, we propose a Docker-enabled \textbf{B}uild and \textbf{E}xecution \textbf{E}nvironment (BEE) for HPC systems and detail a standard backend for \texttt{BEE} using virtual machines, the \texttt{BEE-VM}.
-This brings many of the benefits of Docker to existing HPC machines in user-space without the requirement of specialized pre-installed software and with no system administrator configuration.
-We show that current HPC application can be easily configured to run within \texttt{BEE}, eliminating the need to reconfigure and rebuild applications for different systems while preserving comparable performance.
+Linux container technologies such as Docker and Charliecloud bring great benefits to the application development, build and deployment processes.
+While cloud platforms already widely support containers, HPC systems still have non-uniform support of container technologies.
+In this work, we propose a unified runtime framework -- Build and Execution Environment (\texttt{BEE}) across both HPC and cloud platforms that allows users to run their containerized HPC applications across all supported platforms without modification.
+We design four \texttt{BEE backends} for four different classes of HPC or cloud platform so that together they cover the majority of mainstream computing platforms for HPC users.
+Evaluations show that \texttt{BEE} provides an easy-to-use unified user interface, execution environment, and comparable performance.